-Having knowledge in plumbing, electrical, tenant communications and energy management crosses over a variety of skill sets all required by todays' building operators.
-This program provides the foundation upon which operators can build their knowledge as the requirements of their job expands and becomes more complex.
+Today’s sophisticated buildings require greater computer literacy.
+However, knowledge about systems used in older buildings, require specific skills to be effectively managed.
+Therefore, having knowledge in plumbing, electrical, tenant communications and energy management crosses over a variety of skill sets all required by todays' building operators.
+Our series of certificate programs provides the foundation upon which operators can build their knowledge as the requirements of their job expands and becomes more complex.

+This program covers a number of skill/knowledge categories designed to promote competency.
 Our program is based on meeting the Training and Curriculum standards established for the Ontario Apprenticeship program.
 In working with the Ontario Colleges of Trades to update these standards, we ensured that input was received from subject matter experts from across Canada resulting in standards that meet Canadian needs.

 CapabilityCompletion of our program validates that an individual has a broad spectrum of knowledge associated with operating today's buildings.